-Jr. Home Run Derby events usually happen between March and June.
-The last weekend of local competitions in 2022 is MLB’s PLAY BALL Weekend – happening this year on June 11-12.
-Winners from local events move on to regional qualifiers, then finals.
+Jr. Home Run Derby events usually happen between November and June.
+The last weekend of local competitions is MLB’s PLAY BALL Weekend.
+Winners from local events move on to regional qualifiers in June and July.
 The national finals are held during MLB All-Star weekend in July.
 The kids who make it there get to compete on the same baseball diamond as their MLB idols.

 How’s that for magic?